 No you don’t need to lift heavy

 We can also build muscle from doing light resistance training, weight training with low weight, high reps.
 So this is where the answer No comes from, simply put we can build muscle and strength without lifting heavy.

-- Sometimes we reach a sticking point, a point that we can’t just get past, when we seem to stop getting stronger and developing muscle.
+3 Sometimes we reach a sticking point, a point that we can’t just get past, when we seem to stop getting stronger and developing muscle.
 Lifting a weight that our muscles are not accustomed too is a good way to break past that sticking point.
-For example let’s take the bench press, say you have been stuck at benching 100kg for 6 – 10 reps and you just don’t seem to be able to improve.
-You could up the weight to 110kg for fewer reps, this will force your muscles to deal with a weight that they are not accustomed too and this will hopefully trigger gains in strength so you can build up the reps on that weight.
+For example, let’s take the bench press, say you have been stuck at benching 100kg for 6 – 10 reps and you just don’t seem to be able to improve.
+You could up the weight to 110kg for fewer reps, this will force your muscles to deal with a weight that they are not accustomed too, and this will hopefully trigger gains in strength so you can build up the reps on that weight.
 This is a good and effective shock tactic which is proven to work, if you try this yourself just make sure you have a good spotter!

 So again the question is, Do you need to lift heavy to build muscle? no, but if you are serious about strength and muscle size then yes you will get the best results from lifting heavy.

 If you are going to go heavy then make sure you lift well (Good Technique) and have someone to spot you.